Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 37s

-If we have code that must be executed in all processes, it is interesting to wait for it to finish in all processes before doing another task, so for this we use accelerator.wait_for_everyone().
+If we have code that must run in all processes, it is useful to wait for it to finish in all processes before doing another task, so to do that we use accelerator.wait_for_everyone()

-To see this we are going to put a delay in one of the print functions in a process
+To see it, let’s add a delay in one of the print functions in a process

-I've also put a break in the training loop so that he doesn't spend too much time training, which is not what we're interested in right now.
+I’ve also added a break in the training loop so it doesn’t spend too much time training, which isn’t what we’re interested in right now

 %%writefile accelerate_scripts/09_accelerate_base_code_sync_all_process.py